Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Kyshumu and Tomasina teams up like old times to fight Spike but lose easly Spike comments while fighting them

-Tomasina(looks at Kyshumu grinning): Just like old times
+Kyshumu(looks at Tomasina grinning): Just like old times

-Kyshumu: old times doesnt mean good times
+Tomasina: old times doesnt mean good times

 After defeating both Tomasina and Kyshumu he turns them into cyber.beast he tells everyone as I was saying cyber.beast are former cybervators.
 He precedes to desengage everyone's delimiter turning them into cyber.beast

-Spike learns and maybe informs everyone else that cyber.beast was once cybervators tools meant for citizens that Citizens were meant to be more than mere spectators this is what spike intially wanted to hide .
+Spike learns and maybe informs everyone else that cyber.beast was once cybervators tools meant for citizens that Citizens were meant to be more than mere spectators this is what spike intially wanted to hide.

-It turns out the Cyber.Beast that Max had been using allowed Spike to place a virus in everyones CSD enabling him to disable their delimiter.

 Max and Jax team back up to fight Spike by fusing together